Skip to main content

 Requirements

-To generate an Acoustic Events Report, the device must support Acoustic Events and be enabled in the Policy.
+To generate an Acoustic Events Report, the device must support Acoustic Events and the connected Lens Desktop App must have the Acoustic Event Reporting feature enabled via Policy.

-1. In the Poly Lens portal select Manage > Policies > Individual Device.
+1. In the Poly Lens cloud select Manage > Policies > Account/Device Group/Site/Device User Group > Device Models tab.

-2. Select a Lens Desktop device from the Device list.
+2. Select a Lens Desktop App from the Device Model list.

 3. Select Advanced, and enable the Acoustic Event Reporting.